XachaB/Qumin/README.rst

 **Add a file with features to help prediction** (for example gender -- features will be added to the known information when predicting) ::

     bin/$ qumin.H -n 2 --features <features.csv> -- <patterns.csv> <paradigm.csv> <segments.csv>

+With `-n` and N>2 the computation can get quite long on large datasets.

 **Full usage and more details:**::